arvindjai/emartapp/README.md

 ## ❗Limitations (Since This is a Learning Repo)

-This project is designed to learn, so you may extend with:
+*This project is designed to learn, so you may extend with:*

 🔸 Database persistence (Postgres/MySQL/Mongo)
 🔸 Caching layer (Redis/Memcache)
-�� Message queue (RabbitMQ/Kafka)
+🔸 Message queue (RabbitMQ/Kafka)
 🔸 Monitoring (Prometheus, Grafana, ELK, PM2, APM tools)
 🔸 Secrets management (AWS SSM, Vault, GitHub Secrets)